Student Life and Services

 The Title IX coordinators are responsible for coordinating the university's compliance with and responsibilities under Title IX.
 Major duties include, but are not limited to, the following:

-Students who believe that they have been subjected to sexual harassment, including sexual assault, sexual violence or other sexual misconduct, and those who have experienced any other form of gender discrimination prohibited by Title IX should freely and without fear of retaliation report such misconduct or file a complaint under Title IX with one of the following Whitworth administrators:
+Students who believe that they have been subjected to sexual harassment, including sexual assault, sexual violence or other sexual misconduct, and those who have experienced any other form of gender discrimination prohibited by Title IX should freely and without fear of retaliation report such misconduct or file a complaint under Title IX with the following Whitworth administrator or online:

 Rhosetta Rhodes